 A. Warehouse Infrastructure Fund

-The brief details of sanctions and disbursements for the fund (as on 28 February 2017) are given below:
+The brief details of sanctions and disbursements from the fund (as on 31 December 2020) are given below:

-- A total of 2090 projects were completed with a capacity creation of 8.59 Lakh MT
+A total of 5098 projects are completed with a capacity creation of 5.60 million MT.

 B. Food Processing Fund (FPF)